How to Get Away With Murder creator breaks down series finale, Annalise's death reveal

 Why do you think Connor needed to choose jail?
 Why was that the only option for him?

-Connor since the beginning has felt more guilty and more self-loathing than any other students.
+Connor since the beginning has felt more guilty and more self-loathing than any other student.
 Really any of the other characters.
-He had the hardest time compartmentalizing, and I think that's actually true because his life and his background was really nice compared to the rest of them.
+He had the hardest time compartmentalizing, and I think that's actually true because his life and his background were really nice compared to the rest of them.
 Michaela gives that speech about how she grew up and why she feels like she's suffered enough and why she's able to think that she deserves happiness.
 I don't think he thinks that's true for him.
 I really understand it.
 I think I would probably want to do the same thing.
 I grew up Catholic so there's something in me that you need to be punished for your sins in order to come out the other side.
 I think for him that was a really brave choice and true to him, giving himself the gift of needing to pay the price.
 Obviously, people are going to be upset about that, but you have another scene with them and you can create another story that's much more happy.

 About that happier story — can you tell us if Oliver was by his side throughout jail or if they didn't reconnect until later in life?
 Or would you rather fans decide that for themselves?